 Know what you're allowed to bring

 The worst thing would be to spend money on souvenirs, only to find out you can't bring them home!
-For instance, those Kinder eggs in Germany might look like adorable gifts for your kids, but they're actually illegal in the United States due to their small parts that pose as a choking hazard!
+For instance, those Kinder Surprise eggs in Germany might look like adorable gifts for your kids, but they're actually illegal in the United States due to their small parts that pose as a choking hazard!
 You could get fined $1,200 per Kinder egg!
+(If you're set on enjoying a Kinder egg state-side, opt for a Kinder Joy.)
 So if there's anything questionable you're planning on buying (and no, you can't bring back seeds for your garden or fresh fruit), look it up before you go.

 TRAVEL SMART: PACKING YOUR CARRY-ON BAG